huzvanec/tutorials/android-https-sniff-en/index.md

 Create an emulator, root it, install the certificate and convince the emulator that it's a system certificate.
 ### 2. [Modify the APKs (the even worse approach)](https://github.com/huzvanec/tutorials/blob/main/android-https-sniff-en/modify-apks.md)
 Decompile the APKs, modify them to accept user certificates, compile them again and sign them using a custom keystore.<br>
 This is a bad approach.
-Been there, tried it, not fun, did not work.
+Been there, tried it, not fun, did not work well.